SergioGranSol/themeColor/README.md

 sass style.scss style.css
 ```

-To see your new theme, add a class to body tag using the name of your theme
+Add a class to body tag using the name of your theme

 ```
 <body class="myTheme">